 Upon request, suitable accommodations are available under the Accessibility for Ontarians with Disability Act (AODA) to applicants invited to an interview.

-We thank all applicants for their interest; however, only those being considered for interviews will be contacted by Searchlight Partners.
+We thank all applicants for their interest; however, only those selected for an interview will be contacted.